jainam12345/alx-low_level_programming/0x00-hello_world/README.md

 C -programming projects
-0-preprocessor - C hello world script
+0-preprocessor -  Script that performs only preprocessing 1-compiler - Script that only performs compiling